Marie-Yasmine Alidou

-Marie-Yasmine Alidou d'Anjou (born April 28, 1995) is a Canadian soccer player who plays as a midfielder for Portuguese club Famalicão and the Canada women's national team.
+Marie-Yasmine "Mimi" Alidou d'Anjou (born April 28, 1995) is a Canadian professional soccer player who plays as a midfielder for National Women's Soccer League (NWSL) club Portland Thorns and the Canada national team.

 Early life

 Alidou was born in Montreal, Quebec and raised in Saint-Hubert, Quebec to a Beninese father and a French Canadian mother.
 She played the majority of her youth soccer with CS St-Hubert and also had stints with FC St-Leonard, Lanaudiere Sud and Varennes-St. Amable.
+She joined the National High Performance Centre at age 13, where she played for a year, and later moved to Newark, New Jersey to attend an American high school.

 College career

 Alidou has attended the Université du Québec à Montréal.
 In 2016, she was named RSEQ Player of the Week for Week 2, UQAM Athlete of the Year, an RSEQ First Team All-Star, and a U Sports Second Team All-Star.

 Club career

 In 2017, Alidou joined French club Olympique de Marseille.